Aurora MySQL 3.08.0 (compatible with MySQL 8.0.39) released! Has the slow SELECT COUNT been improved?

 Has the slow SELECT COUNT been improved?

-Another thing I wrote in a previous blog post is about SELECT COUNT becoming slower in MySQL 8.0.
+Another thing I wrote in a previous blog post was about SELECT COUNT being slow in MySQL 8.0.

-I wonder if the new engine compatible with MySQL 8.0.39 has improved things.
-I'll check it out.
+I wonder if the new MySQL 8.0.39 compatible engine has improved things.
+I'll try to verify it.

 Reproduction verification